- Download the Seasonal Brochure

 Know when to hold them....
 Know when to fold them.
-Come play cards with your neighbors and friends in a relaxed and fun atmosphere.
-Beginners and experienced players are welcome to participate.
+Play cards with your neighbors and friends in a relaxed and fun atmosphere.

 Del Ray Seniors

-Seniors who are 55+ meet weekly at the Mount Vernon Recreation Center to discuss ideas and topics that center on healthy living programs, exercise and fitness, health screening, and senior recreational and leisure opportunities.
-Quarterly luncheons at local restaurants, field trips and guest speakers are also part of the social experience.
-Please contact 703.746.5556 for additional information.
+Weekly meeting to discuss ideas and topics that center on healthy living programs, exercise and fitness, health screenings, and recreational and leisure opportunities.
+Quarterly luncheons, field trips and guest speakers are also part of the social experience.

 Dun Lo Arts

-Seniors learn to paint in a group setting.
+Learn to paint in a group setting.
 Art exhibits scheduled each May and December.
+Registration is encouraged.
 For more information call Rhoda Seligmann at 703.751.7924.
 This class is free because you bring your own supplies.